 Geppetto’s Theatre is one event we love year-round, but it’s extra fun during the holidays.
 It’s a small theatre now built into the Anatole hotel, with all the charm you can imagine.

-We literally just visited for a birthday party and saw “The Little Mermaid”, but this holiday season, kids will delight in watching the performance of “Winter Wonderland”.
+We literally just visited for a birthday party and saw “The Little Mermaid”, but this holiday season, kids will delight in watching the performance of “Winter Wonderland” (from Dec 7-22 only).

 Winter Wonderland features a cast of over 60 hand-carved marionettes, including the Winter Wizard, the North Pole dancing elves, the magic toys of Santa’s workshop and favorites like Rudolph and Frosty.
 The last time we went even Elsa made an appearance!